Home Inspection Price

 Don’t be fooled by other home inspectors’ pricing!
 Many companies are conducting inspections at low rates and trust us…you get what you pay for!
-Purchasing a home is typically the largest investment that you will make and do you want to trust your inspection to a bargain basement firm?
-With AZ Property Inspections you get EXPERIENCE, EDUCATION and EXPERTISE along with detailed reporting and consultation.
+Purchasing a home is typically the largest investment that you will make.
+Do you want to trust your inspection to a bargain basement firm?
+With AZ Property Inspections, you get EXPERIENCE, EDUCATION and EXPERTISE along with detailed reporting and consultation.

-Our typical house inspection duration is typically 3 hours, twice as long as our leading competition.
+Our inspection duration is typically 3 hours, twice as long as our leading competition.